shauninman/libmmenu/readme.md

 	-lSDL_image -lSDL_ttf -ldl

+If present, remove the following from `LDFLAGS` (otherwise the above libraries won't be linked if they're not already used by the emulator):

+	-Wl,--as-needed

 Determine where the emulator's menu function is called (usually in an input handling loop).
 Add the following headers:

 	#include <dlfcn.h>